Hebrews 3 – Jesus, Superior to Moses

 a.
 Inasmuch as He who built the house has more honor than the house: Moses was a member of the household of God but Jesus is the creator of that house, worthy of greater glory.

 i.
-The ancient Rabbis considered Moses to be the greatest man ever, greater than the angels.
+According to Morris, the ancient Rabbis considered Moses to be the greatest man ever, greater than the angels.
 The writer to the Hebrews does nothing to criticize Moses, but he looks at Moses in his proper relation to Jesus.

 c.
 Whose house we are if we hold fast: We are a part of Jesus’ household if we hold fast.
 The writer to the Hebrews is encouraging those who felt like turning back, helping them to hold fast by explaining the benefits of continuing on with Jesus.